Robotics: User experience

 Great user experience predicts the needs, experiences, behaviors, language and cognitive abilities, and other factors of each user group.
 It then uses these insights to produce a product or solution that is ultimately useful and usable.
 For robots, user experience begins with an understanding of the robot's intended task and environment, while considering any possible social impact the robot may have on human operations and interactions with it.

 It defines that communication as the transmission of information through signals, which are elements perceived through touch, sound, smell and sight.
 The author states that the signal connects the sender to the receiver and consists of three parts: the signal itself, what it refers to, and the interpreter.
 Body postures and gestures, facial expressions, hand and head movements are all part of nonverbal behavior and communication.
 Robots are no exception when it comes to human-robot interaction.
 Therefore, humans use their verbal and nonverbal behaviors to communicate their defining characteristics.
 Similarly, social robots need this coordination to perform human-like behaviors.

+Careers

+Robotics is an interdisciplinary field, combining primarily mechanical engineering and computer science but also drawing on electronic engineering and other subjects.
+The usual way to build a career in robotics is to complete an undergraduate degree in one of these established subjects, followed by a graduate (masters') degree in Robotics.
+Graduate degrees are typically joined by students coming from all of the contributing disciplines, and include familiarization of relevant undergraduate level subject matter from each of them, followed by specialist study in pure robotics topics which build upon them.
+As an interdisciplinary subject, robotics graduate programmes tend to be especially reliant on students working and learning together and sharing their knowledge and skills from their home discipline first degrees.

+Robotics industry careers then follow the same pattern, with most roboticists working as part of interdisciplinary teams of specialists from these home disciplines followed by the robotics graduate degrees which enable them to work together.
+Workers typically continue to identify as members of their home disciplines who work in robotics, rather than as 'roboticists'.
+This structure is reinforced by the nature of some engineering professions, which grant chartered engineer status to members of home disciplines rather than to robotics as a whole.

+Robotics careers are widely predicted to grow in the 21st century, as robots replace more manual and intellectual human work.
+Some workers who lose their jobs to robotics may be well-placed to retrain to build and maintain these robots, using their domain-specific knowledge and skills.